jamesnerevar/JSON-MVVM-IOS/README.md

 # Testing - Still learning :)
 ## Unit Testing
-I am beginnning to appreciate the benefits from unit testing from a workflow perspective.
-Running unit tests on method with clear inputs and outputs helps improves my confidence that the method, and by extension, the module is performing the role I am expecting it to.
-In addition, the process of writing unit tests have helped me uncover edge cases I need to consider.
-I am slowly finding that my Command-U is becoming the new Command-R. Below is a code snipet of testing a View Model object.
+I am beginning to appreciate the benefits of unit testing from a workflow perspective.
+Running unit tests on methods with clear inputs and outputs improves my confidence that the method, and by extension the module, is performing the role I am expecting it to.
+In addition, the process of writing unit tests has helped me uncover edge cases I need to consider.
+I am finding that Command-U is becoming the new Command-R. Below is a code snipet of testing a View Model object.

 ```
 import XCTest